INLAW

 “As already identified in surveys carried out here, Central Government could save $100m through better, more intelligent outsourcing of advice from business models like INLAW.

 “Also, major savings can also be made through carrying out project/problem research through INLAW lawyers, then verifying solutions with the best lawyer available, who may be in any of the big firms, or elsewhere – in the not-too-distant future, with INLAW itself..
-That's the future vision, and warning, that Professor Susskind (Chief IT advisor to the Lord Chief in , advisor to international firms), has given the profession– see his latest book, “The End of Lawyers?”
+That’s the future vision, and warning, that Professor Susskind (Chief IT advisor to the Lord Chief Justice in UK, advisor to international law firms), has given the profession– see his latest book, “The End of Lawyers?”

 “There is a significant move offshore in legal circles to work out better methods of delivery of cost-effective services.
-The startling success of new firms like Axiom Legal in USA and UK, Keystone Law in London, and many others, is testament to new movement.
+The startling success of new firms like Axiom Legal in USA and UK, Keystone Law in London, and many others, is testament to this new movement.

 “We’re simply selling brains, not baubles, and that may not endear us to the Establishment who cocoon themselves in large luxurious offices in hard-to-get-to places, with stunning views – as a means of convincing clients they are right.